 Algae are a greenish growth that you can find on paving and stones as well as garden furniture.
 It thrives in damp, humid and shaded areas.

 How Do I Get Rid of Algae

-With most simple algae colonies, bleach can be used but to deter any re-colonisation and effectively remove algae then a product such as Green Gone is recommended.
+With most simple algae colonies, bleach can be used but to deter any re-colonisation and effectively remove algae then an algae, mould and moss killer product is recommended.